DMacGillivray/soccer-predictions/README.md

 ### 1.3 Customer Value

-The bettor will take these numbers and scan the Sports books for odds higher than these.
+The bettor will take these numbers and scan the Sports Books for odds higher than these.
 For the service to be good, it needs to consistently find the minimum odds needed to enable a bettor to make profitable bets over the long run.
-Note that it may not always possible to find profitable odds at the Sportsbooks.
+Note that it may not always possible to find profitable odds at the Sports Books.

-So if I want to bet on Liverpool winning their 21 January game against Manchester United, I would find a Sportsbook giving decimal odds higher than 1.5, and place the bet.
+So if I want to bet on Liverpool winning their 21 January game against Manchester United, I would find a Sports Book giving decimal odds higher than 1.5, and place the bet.

 ### 1.4 Business Objective